Red-Pandaz/epervier-contracts/README.md

 #### Key Properties:
 - **Quantum Resistance**: Secure against both classical and quantum computer attacks
 - **Lattice-Based**: Built on the mathematical hardness of lattice problems
-- **NIST Standardized**: Based on FALCON, a NIST post-quantum cryptography standard
+- **NIST Standardized**: Based on FALCON, a NIST post-quantum cryptography standard, although Epervier and other ETHFALCON variants are themselves **not standardized**
 - **Efficient Verification**: Optimized for blockchain verification with reasonable gas costs

 ### Integration Architecture